kwaledesign/Archetype/README.md

 Archetype
 =========

-Archetype (n)
-  : 1.
-A symbol, pattern, or prototype upon which others are copied, patterned, or emulated;
-  : 2.
-A flexible, object oriented, Sass architecture for responsive builds.

-## Introduction
 Archetype is a Compass plugin and front-end toolkit designed with the principles of [OOCSS](https://github.com/stubbornella/oocss) and [SMACSS](http://smacss.com) for building responsive, mobile-first front-ends and Drupal themes using a specific [coding standardard](https://github.com/kwaledesign/Coding-Standards).

 ## Installation